XCSoar/XCSoar/doc/devsetup.rst

 the upstream repository for the VM repository.

-Therefore, if you edit the code that is stored in the **host** machine native file system, you will first have to *push your changes into the host repository, and use git pull inside the
+Therefore, if you edit the code that is stored in the **host** machine native file system, you will first have to *commit your changes into the host repository, and use git pull inside the
 VM to pull the changes* from the host repository to the VM repository.
 Only after this can you build the modified source inside the VM.